Alab-NII/eval_vl_glue/eval_vl_glue/README.md

 - Base repository is [transformers 4.4.0.dev0](https://github.com/huggingface/transformers/tree/v4.4.0).
 - **models/volta**.
 We added a volta model by using the codes in [e-bug/volta](https://github.com/e-bug/volta) as a reference.
 - We keep only models we used in our experiments and models required by those models: auto, BERT, encoder_decoder.
-  Some files for the model registration, such as init.py, have been changed.
+  Some files related to the registration of models, such as init.py, have been changed.

 ### Usage

+See [vl_models](/vl_models#weights-for-the-transformers_volta-models) for the way to prepare pre-trained models.

 ```
 # Load the transformer model (we try the masked token prediction)